Prose

 Reviews

-Forthcoming: review of Brown, Nash and Lynch, The Humanist Movement in Modern Britain (Bloomsbury, 2023), New Humanist
+A century of British humanism: review of Brown, Nash and Lynch, The Humanist Movement in Modern Britain (Bloomsbury, 2023), New Humanist, vol. 138, no. 3, Autumn 2023

 Acropolis Now: review of What the Greeks Did for Us by Tony Spawforth, Literary Review, April 2023